AshmeetJoon/SQL-Data-Analysis/README.md

 # SQL-Data-Analysis
-create schema cars;
+-- first we create schema or database -- create schema cars;
 use cars;
--- upload cardekho zip file then perform query to analysis data -- select * from cars.car_dekho;
+-- upload carcdekho.csv file then perform sql query to analysis data -- select * from cars.car_dekho;
 -- Read car data --
 select * from car_dekho;